Abbeyafolaby/blog-api/README.md

 # Blog API

-A RESTful API for a modern blogging platform built with Node.js and Express.js.
+A RESTful API for a modern blogging platform built with Node.js, Express.js, MongoDB, and JWT.

 ## Description